web design blog | how to create killer website content

 Keep it short and sweet

 When guests come to your site looking for information, they don’t want to have to spend hours finding it.
 The best content is clear and concise, telling readers what they want to know in just a few short sentences.
 You should avoid adding too much fluff to any piece that you write, as this can become tedious for online visitors.
-That being said, adding short jokes and anecdotes to emphasise your points can help to engage your readers and make your content more memorable.
+That being said, adding anecdotes to emphasise your points can help to engage your readers and make your content more memorable, however as Google requires sufficient website content on a webpage in order to rank you, don't make it too brief, as your website may be perceived as lacking in information.

 Providing information about niche topics takes time and dedication, but in the end, it’s well worth it.
 While often overlooked in web design, quality content can help you to improve your standing on popular search engines and attract new visitors to your website.